PacificBiosciences/portello/docs/user_guide.md

 The MAPQ value of liftover read alignment segments is taken form the contig split alignment segment that that read segment was mapped to.
 The read's original MAPQ to the contig alignments is stored in the record under `ZM`.
-This will often be zero, which is most often a reflection of ambiguous alignment between the hap1 and hap2 contigs, so it seems like this should be used for phasing quality at some point.
+This will often be zero, which is most often a reflection of ambiguous alignment between the 2 parental contigs.

 ### Tags

-Temporary diagnostic tags added to the remapped read output, these are likely to change in future:
+The following diagnostic tags added to the remapped read output, these are likely to change in future:

 `PS` - This tag can be used for read grouping in IGV to create a pseudo-phased view of the alignments.
 It is `{contig_name}_split{split_alignment_no}{strand}`, where `contig_name` is the contig the read aligned to, `split